fsmiamoto/reagent/README.md

 **Give your AI coding agents targeted feedback, just like you would with human engineers.**

-In the age of Agentic coding assistantes, ensuring their output code is high quality is essencial for long term healthy codebases.
+In the age of Agentic coding assistants, ensuring their output code is high quality is essencial for long term healthy codebases.

 For that, you often need to provide detailed, line-specific feedback on their generated code, just like you would do with